kalyan427/iOS-Interview-Questions/Interview Questions.md

 2. A singleton class returns same instance how many times you request.
 3. A singleton object provides a global point of access to the resources of its class.
 4. Singleton is used where single point of control is desirable.
+5. Singletons are objects that created once and can be shared everywhere they can used.

+It is used for one to many communication. for example if we change something that is being observed by the other methods all the methods which is susbcribed to it will change.
+Example: UIDeviceBatteryStateDidChangeNotification

 #### Disadvantages of singleton.